elastic/kibana/ui_framework/README.md

 ### Remove CSS from the day-to-day

 The CSS portion of this framework means engineers don't need to spend mental cycles translating a design into CSS.
 These cycles can be spent on the things critical to the identity of the specific project they're working on, like architecture and business logic.

-Once this framework also provides JS components, engineers won't even need to _see_ CSS -- it will be encapsulated behind the JS components' interfaces.
+If they use the React components, engineers won't even need to _see_ CSS -- it will be encapsulated behind the React components' interfaces.

 ### More UI tests === fewer UI bugs

-By covering our UI components with great unit tests and having those tests live within the framework itself, we can rest assured that our UI layer is tested and remove some of that burden from out integration/end-to-end tests.
+By covering our UI components with great unit tests and having those tests live within the framework itself, we can rest assured that our UI layer is tested and remove some of that burden from our integration/end-to-end tests.

 ## Why not just use Bootstrap?